 To register for the program, click the Register for Class button below.
-On the registration page, you can choose a course format (online or live lecture) and the date you wish to start the program, purchase your books/materials, and pay your registration fee.
+On the registration page, you can choose a course format and the date you wish to start the program, purchase your books/materials, and pay your registration fee.

 Class Schedule and Format: Choose a Format that Works for You

-The Paralegal Certificate Course is available in online or live lecture formats:
+The Paralegal Certificate Course is available in three different formats:

-- In the online format, you will complete two seven-week sessions (Paralegal 1 and Paralegal 2).
-You will complete weekly activities and assignments, averaging 8-12 hours per week of course work.
-As long as you complete your work by the assigned deadline, you can work at your own pace, and you don't need to be online at a particular time.
+- In the online format, you will complete two seven-week online classes (Paralegal 1 and Paralegal 2).
+For each class, you will complete weekly activities and assignments, averaging 8-12 hours per week of course work.
+As long as you complete your work by the assigned deadline, you can work on your own schedule, and you don't need to be online at a particular time.
 View full online course syllabus.

-- The live lecture format covers the same topics as the online format, but it is not divided into separate Paralegal 1 and Paralegal 2 sessions.
-In the live lecture format, you still complete weekly activities and assignments.
-You will also attend live lectures (via Zoom) on Saturdays and Sundays.
+- The live lecture format is similar to the online format, but it is shorter (8 weeks) and therefore more intensive.
+You still complete weekly online activities and assignments.
+You will also attend live online lectures (via Zoom) three times per week.
 View full live lecture course syllabus.